ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-9. What is the importance of eigenvalues and eigenvectors in PCA?
+Q. What is the importance of eigenvalues and eigenvectors in PCA?

 <details><summary><b>Answer</b></summary>